Operation Tidal Wave: Axis air defenses

 In June 1942, 13 B-24 Liberators of the "Halverson project" (HALPRO) attacked Ploiești.
 Though damage was small, Germany and Romania responded by putting strong anti-aircraft defenses around Ploiești.
 Luftwaffe General Alfred Gerstenberg built one of the heaviest and best-integrated air defense networks in Europe.
-The defenses included several hundred large-caliber 88mm guns and 10.5 cm FlaK 38 anti-aircraft guns, and many more small-caliber guns.
+The defenses included several hundred large-caliber 88mm flak guns and many more small-caliber guns.
 The latter were concealed in haystacks, railroad cars, and mock buildings.
-German and Romanian AA artillery at Ploiești consisted of 52 heavy (88 mm), 9 medium (37 mm), and 17 light (20 mm) anti-aircraft batteries.
+German and Romanian AA artillery at Ploiești consisted of 36 heavy (88 mm) and 16 medium and light (37 mm and 20 mm) anti-aircraft batteries.
+The heavy batteries were further supplemented by 15 Würzburg radar stations used for fire control.

-The defenses were divided between the German 5th Flak Division (30 heavy, 5 medium, and 7 light batteries) and the Romanian 4th AA Brigade (22 heavy, 2 medium, and 10 light batteries).
+The defenses were divided between two regiments of the German 5th Flak Division (21 heavy, 10 medium and light batteries) and the Romanian 7th AA Regiment (15 heavy, 6 medium and light batteries).
 Half of the manpower of the German 5th Flak Division was Romanian.
-The Axis had 52 fighters within flight range of Ploiești (Bf 109 fighters and Bf 110 night fighters, plus assorted types of Romanian IAR 80 fighters).
-For the defense of Ploiești, the Royal Romanian Air Force had aircraft from five Escadrile (Squadrons): 61 (IAR 80A), 62 (IAR 80B), 45 (IAR 80C), 53 (Bf 109G) and 68 (Bf 110).
+Additionally, smoke generators and 23 barrage balloons were deployed.
+The Axis had 57 fighters within flight range of Ploiești (Bf 109 fighters and Bf 110 night fighters, plus assorted types of Romanian IAR 80 fighters).
+For the defense of Ploiești, the Royal Romanian Air Force had aircraft from five Escadrile (Squadrons): 61 (IAR 80A), 62 (IAR 80B), 45 (IAR 80C), 53 (Bf 109G) and 51 (Bf 110C).
+The Germans had another four Staffeln: 1, 2, 3./JG4 (Bf 109G) and 11./NJG6 (Bf 110).
 These defenses made Ploiești the third or fourth most heavily defended target in Axis Europe, after Berlin and Vienna or the Ruhr, and thus the most heavily defended Axis target outside the Third Reich.

 Mission plan

+The case for targeting Romania's oil refineries was set forth at the Casablanca Conference by Winston Churchill, who believed that destroying them would deal the "knockout blow" to the German war effort.
+However, due to a lack of resources for organizing other attacks, the plans were put on hold.

+The plans were resumed in April 1943, when General Henry H. Arnold commissioned his staff to continue their development.
+Two plans were conceived: one called for a medium-scale high-altitude attack to be launched from Syrian bases, while the other called for a massive low-altitude attack launched from Libya.
+Colonel Jacob E. Smart's idea of the low-altitude attack was ultimately accepted.
+The code name for the mission was Operation Statesman, which was later changed to Operation Soapsuds, and finally to Operation Tidal Wave.
+In charge of the operation was General Lewis H. Brereton.

-The Ninth Air Force (98th and 376th Bombardment Groups) was responsible for the overall conduct of the raid, and the partially formed Eighth Air Force provided three additional bomb groups (44th, 93rd, and 389th).
-All the bombers employed were B-24 Liberators.
+The Ninth Air Force (98th and 376th Bombardment Groups) was responsible for the overall conduct of the raid.
+To reach the necessary number of bombers, the partially formed Eighth Air Force from England provided three additional bomb groups (44th, 93rd, and 389th).
+Due to the distance involved, all the bombers employed were B-24 Liberators.